GuyBaele/SpreadGL/scripts/README.md

 optional arguments:
   -h, --help            show this help message and exit --tree TREE, -tr TREE
-                        Specify the name of your input tree file with filename extension.
+                        Specify the filename (with extension) of your input tree file.
   --time TIME, -ti TIME
                         Enter the date of the most recent tip.
 It can be either a formatted date or a decimal year.
   --format {YYYY-MM-DD,DD-MM-YYYY}, -f {YYYY-MM-DD,DD-MM-YYYY}